winhuirass-hue/ViX/README.md

 # ViX

-ViX is an x86-family POSIX-oriented hobby operating system written mostly in C.
+ViX is an x86-family POSIX-oriented hobby operating system written mostly in C and OS/2 like OS.

 ## Highlights